Cirque de Gavarnie: Our Guide to France’s Most Spectacular Walk

 There are lots of bars and shops in Gavarnie village and plenty of Gavarnie hotels too.
 The last toilets are soon after the start, on the left of the main street.

-Just before the Cirque proper, there is the Cirque de Gavarnie HĂ´tel where you can get a cold drink and use the loo.
+Just before the Cirque proper, there is the Cirque de Gavarnie Hôtel where you can get a cold drink, have something to eat, and use the loo.

 Crowd Levels

-There will always be lots of people hiking Cirque de Gavarnie in the Pyrenees mountains in summer, especially in places where the difficulty level is easy.
+There will always be lots of people hiking Cirque de Gavarnie in summer, especially along the trail to the cirque.
+Numbers drop a bit after this as the terrain becomes a little more challenging.

 Other Things to Know

-The Cirque de Gavarnie is a UNESCO World Heritage Site as well as being in the Parc National des Pyrenees.
-This means strict regulations apply to protect the nature and wildlife in the area.
+The Cirque de Gavarnie is a UNESCO World Heritage Site as well as being in the Parc National des Pyrénées.
+This means strict regulations apply to protect the nature and wildlife in the area and help visitors respect the national park and its surroundings:

 Cirque de Gavarnie Hiking Map